l-gorman/rhomis-docs/source/overview.rst

 What is RHoMIS
 --------------------------------------------
 The Rural Household Multi-Indicator Survey (RHoMIS) has been widely used since 2015.
-RHoMIS is a suite of tools designed to collect harmonised data on smallholder farmers.
-Since 2020, the RHoMIS team have been working on RHoMIS 2.0, an improved version of the RHoMIS system.
-Automation of processes is the focus of RHoMIS 2.0.
-The improved tool consists of a set of interoperable tools used to simplify survey design, data management, and data processing.
+RHoMIS consists of a suite of tools designed to collect harmonised and interoperable data on smallholder farmers.
+Since 2020, the RHoMIS team have been working on new version of RHoMIS.
+We have focused on automation, to help the wider community build their own surveys, process their own data, and contriubte to the wider development of RHoMIS.

-It consists of the following main components:
+The new version of RHoMIS consists of a set of interoperable tools used to simplify survey design, data management, and data processing.
+The main components are:

+#. **Management Console**: An application to manage survey forms, collaborators, and data.
-#. **Survey module library**: A library of standard survey modules on key topics related to smallholder agriculture.
+#. **Survey Builder**: A tool to build surveys, drawing on a bank of survey modules.
-#. **Survey builder interface**: A graphical user interface which helps users design surveys by selecting from the module library.
-#. **Data collection and management software**: For data collection we use the `ODK Collect  <https://docs.getodk.org/collect-intro/>`_ application.
-For data management, we use the `ODK Central <https://docs.getodk.org/central-intro/>`_ application.
+#. **Data collection and management software**: We use `ODK Collect  <https://docs.getodk.org/collect-intro/>`_ to collect data, `ODK Central <https://docs.getodk.org/central-intro/>`_ to manage survey uploads.
-#. **Automated data processing**: An R-package that makes it easier to process raw data, calculate key indicators, and generate reporting output.
-#. **Dashboard**: A dashboard-style application which can be used to access processed datasets.
+#. **Data Processing Tools**: We want to make data processing and analysis as simple as possible.
+We have made made an R-package, for you to conduct your own analyses.
+This package is also used to process the data, made accessible in the management console described above.

 Using this Guide
 -------------------------------------------------